 The ultimate goal of the Nursing Department is to prepare nursing graduates for safe and effective clinical practice.
 The Nursing program is a countywide program with classes being offered in the southern part of Mohave County in Kingman, Lake Havasu City and Bullhead City, and for the northern part of the County in Colorado City.
 Click here and we’ll send you more information about the program.

-Mohave Community College offers the Associate of Applied Science Degree in Nursing, and a Practical Nursing Certificate at the student's option.
-The college also has accelerated nursing tracks for Licensed Practical Nurses and Paramedics and a Nurse Refresher course.
+Mohave Community College offers the Associate of Applied Science Degree in Nursing, and a Practical Nurse LPN Step-out at the student's option.
+The college also has accelerated registered nursing tracks for Licensed Practical Nurses and Paramedics and a Nurse Refresher course.
 In addition, a Practical Nursing Certificate and Nursing Assistant programs are offered separate from the AAS-RN programs.